-Homeschooling is fun and very rewarding both for the parent and the kid, for the first few years at least.
+Homeschooling is fun and very rewarding both for the parent and the kid, especially during early years, when all a kid needs is parents and their attention.

 But for parents it means hard work too, it requires effort to devise activities, indulge in meaningful conversations, and plan lessons apart from entertaining and playing that is required to be done everyday.